 It has been said that Charlie Brown was a character who was "possessed of endless determination and hope, but who is ultimately dominated by his insecurities . . . "

-Like Charlie Brown, I was a child who was "possessed of endless determination and hope," in spite of being born with Neurofibromatosis Type-One as well as an unrelated condition of Legal Blindness, but, unlike Charlie Brown, I was not dominated by (my) insecurities . . . "
+Like Charlie Brown, I was a child who was "possessed of endless determination and hope," in spite of being born with Neurofibromatosis Type-One as well as an unrelated condition of Legal Blindness, and like Charlie Brown, I tended to be dominated by (my) insecurities . . . "

 This is not to say that I have not experienced extreme discouragement; rather, it probably has something to with the fact that my suname, Youngquist, translates into an ability to survive under any condition — a fact that I've put to the test far too often!